 Getting back to the dock, you’ll probably be tired from all that activity in the open air.
 As you leave the boat, make sure you’ve collected your belongings.
 If you want, the crew can arrange a customary photo shoot with your day’s catch next to the boat, just ask!

-Depending on where you’re fishing, your captain and crew may be able to clean and fillet your fish for you once you’re off the boat.
+Depending on where you’re charter fishing for the first time, your captain and crew may be able to clean and fillet your fish for you once you’re off the boat.
 This way, you can take it home with you.
 Some crews will charge you for this service, others won’t.
 Some will split the catch with you 50-50, others will let you keep it all.
 Again, if you agree on all this ahead of time, you’ll have no surprises to deal with.

 How much do I tip?